-96. Section 61 of the Bill creates a new court power by which the purposes of a trust may be varied in certain circumstances.
+103. Section 61 of the Bill creates a new court power by which the purposes of a trust may be varied in certain circumstances.
 It applies to trusts, within the meaning given by section 74(1), but does not apply to commercial, public or private purpose trusts (see subsection (1)).

-97. In implementation of recommendations 95 and 98(2), the section permits trust purposes to be altered by the court in narrowly defined situations, but also grants a period (usually up to a maximum of 25 years) during which the power may not be exercised.
+104. In partial implementation of recommendations 95 and 98(2), the section permits trust purposes to be altered by the court where there has been a material change in circumstances.
+The court may only adjust the purposes to the extent it considers necessary to offset or counter the effect of the change in circumstances.
+The section also enables the truster to prevent the court's power from being exercised for a period of up to 25 years (or, in the case of an inter vivos trust, the lifetime of the truster (if longer)) by making provision in the trust deed to that effect.
 The broad aim is to provide a mechanism to counterbalance, where appropriate, the freedom which trusters are to have (under section 41 of the Bill) to set up a trust of any duration.

-98. The power is exercisable by the Court of Session, on application by any of a broad range of persons specified in subsection (8).
-The application may be opposed by any other person so specified (subsection (2)).
-Subsection (1) provides that the court is to be satisfied as to different factors depending on whether the trust is created by a living truster (i.e. an inter vivos one) or is set up on death (i.e. a testamentary one).
+105. The power is exercisable by the Court of Session, on application by any of a broad range of persons specified in subsection (8).
+The application may be opposed by any other person so specified (subsection (3)).